 This purpose for this site is two-fold.
 The first goal of PopKult is to provide students of language and culture modern material.
 Songs and movies can be excellent ways to improve language skills.
 Much of popular culture is specifically engineered to provide memorable language and images, making a great resource for students but one that can be hard to fully access and understand from a distance.

 The second goal of PopKult is to provide a greater understanding of what modern life is like in Eurasian countries.
-Too often our understanding of these destinations is based on stereotypes heavily flavored by news and movies that tend to focus on politics, spies, and crime.
+Too often our understanding of these destinations is based on stereotypes heavily flavored by news and movies produced in western countries that tend to focus on politics, spies, and crime.
 In reality, of course, although the traditions and worldviews dominant in these places may differ heavily from those in the West, life in fact feels very “normal” once students are on the ground.
-People go to work, watch TV, browse social media, go to movies with friends – while it should not be surprising, these things are as much a part of the lives of young Russians, Poles, Ukrainians, and Central Asians as they are for Americans.
+People go to work, watch TV, browse social media, go to movies with friends – while it should not be surprising, these things are as much a part of the lives of young Russians, Poles, Ukrainians, Central Asians, and others as they are for Americans.

 Materials for PopKult were generated by SRAS students.
 The initial bands listed here come from years of listing top bands and films in the SRAS newsletter.
 Currently, Russian bands and films are heavily favored as those have been our focus over the past few years.
 We plan, however, to soon focus on other languages and nationalities to help provide a better picture of life in those countries as well.

-The School of Russian and Asian Studies (SRAS) specializes in study, research, and travel abroad to Russia and Eurasia.
+SRAS specializes programs and services to assist you in study and research in Russia and Eurasia.
 SRAS also maintains this site and provides other free info for students studying Russia and Eurasia.
-Explore our resources to find out more!
+Explore our Family of Sites to find out more!

 Find SRAS on Social Media: